globus/globus-automate-client/docs/source/globus_action_providers.rst

-In either mode, once an option has been selected, none of the url suffixes, nor the landing page if configured, in the initial request, will be responded to by the Action Provider: they will return the HTTP not found (error) status 404.
+In either mode, once an option has been selected, none of the url suffixes, nor the landing page if configured, in the initial request, will be responded to by the action provider: they will return the HTTP not found (error) status 404.
 Upon completion, the body of the status will include the name and the url suffix for the selected option.
 The body may also include input on the HTTP data passed when the option's URL was accessed including the query parameters and the body.